dawalberto/angular-github-projects/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Add projects to the list

+- 👉 Go to src/app/repositories.service.ts and add to the `repositoriesToShow` property the name of the repositorie.
+- 👉 Add a screenshot of the project with the same name as the repositorie in src/assets
+- 👉 Deploy

 ## Deploy

 - 1 👉 `ng build`